Monitor - As-Needed (Domestic Violence)

 - Strong proficiency with Microsoft Office applications, specifically Word, Outlook, and Internet applications

-- Able to electronic health records and homeless services data bases
+- Able to access electronic health records and input data into a homeless services data base

 - Strong crisis management, conflict resolution and de-escalation skills